bankless-academy/bankless-academy/public/lesson/decentralized-exchanges.md

 # Choosing a DEX

-There are a lot of Decentralized Exchanges in DeFi, and some are better than others.
+There are many Decentralized Exchanges in DeFi, and some are better than others.
 We often look at five main factors when deciding on which DEX to use:

 🥇 **Legitimacy****:** Is the entity well known for its trustworthiness, quality, and longevity?